Main Points

 This is the second time this summer a prolonged heatwave has seized the Continent.
 But behind this spike in temperatures is a “heat dome” hovering above the land mass.

-The phrase “heat dome” has only come into use relatively recently and “isn’t a traditional meteorological term”, according to Matthew Martin, a forecasting meteorologist at Met Éireann.
+The phrase “heat dome” has only come into use relatively recently and “isn’t a traditional meteorological term”, said Matthew Martin, a forecasting meteorologist at Met Éireann.
 He said it was commonly used “to refer to a slow moving area of high pressure” that “usually develops above large, continental areas”.

 Read our full explainer here.